arthurborgesdev/water-boatman/README.md

 features.
 One of them will be used for audio output, leaving other five for inputs (without multiplexers).
-At the beginning, two pots and two buttons can be using, with the fifth pin used for a future display/Led strip implementation.
+At the beginning, two pots and two buttons can be used, with the fifth pin used for a future display/Led strip implementation.

+The two buttons can control the modes (to be defined) and the Pots can control the PWM of two different square waves.